Mattia Battistini: An appreciation of his recordings

-Mattia Battistini was esteemed as one of the greatest of singers and even a cursory acquaintance with his many discs will make it clear why he was so celebrated by his contemporaries.
-Amongst the arsenal of vocal weapons that he displays on record was the perfect blending of his registers coupled with the sophisticated use of ornamentation, portamento, and fil di voce, as well as an array of rubato and legato effects.
-His art was perfected before the advent of "passion-torn-to-tatters" verismo opera in the 1890s, and together with the likes of Pol Plançon and Mario Ancona (and, to a lesser extent, Alessandro Bonci), he represented the twilight of the art of male bel canto singing on disc.
+Mattia Battistini was a singer whose recordings document his vocal technique.
+His recorded performances include the use of blended registers, ornamentation, portamento, and fil di voce, as well as rubato and legato effects.
+His career began before the emergence of verismo opera in the 1890s.
+Along with Pol Plançon, Mario Ancona, and Alessandro Bonci, he is associated with the bel canto style of singing.

 Fortunately, the sound of Battistini's clear, high-placed, and open-throated baritone voice took well to the primitive acoustic recording process with only his very lowest notes sounding pallid.
 He also handled the trying conditions of the early sound 'studios', with their boxy confines and wall-mounted recording funnel, much better than did many of his contemporaries, who often felt inhibited or intimidated by their uninspiring surroundings.
 His singing was considered to be 'old-fashioned', even in the circa-1900 era.
 Consequently, his discs provide a retrospective guide to Italian singing practice of the early-to-mid-19th century (the era of Gaetano Donizetti and Vincenzo Bellini)—as well as exemplifying the "grand manner" style of vocalism for which much Romantic operatic music was written.
 Battistini delivers this kind of music in a virile, bold, and patrician way.
 He is not averse, however, to showing off his voice by prolonging top notes or embellishing the written score with a liberality that might surprise 21st-century listeners who are imbued with the modern notion that a composer's work is sacrosanct.

 Perhaps Battistini's most historically illuminating recording is that of "Non mi ridestar", the Italian version of "Pourquoi me reveiller", a tenor aria from Massenet's Werther.
 Massenet transposed the protagonist's role downwards for baritone in a special version made especially for Battistini, harking back to an age when composers tailored their musical parts to fit the talents of one singer, and a singer of Battistini's stature could make almost any modifications seem acceptable.
 For those listeners sampling Battistini's discography for the first time, his touchstone recorded performances include versions of arias from Don Sebastiano, Macbeth, Don Carlos, Tannhäuser and L'Africana—plus a scintillating series of excerpts of Don Carlo's scenes from Ernani, arguably his greatest part, which he committed to wax in 1906.
 For an evaluation of Battistini's technique, style, and legacy on disc, see his entry in Volume One of Michael Scott's survey The Record of Singing (published by Duckworth, London, 1977, ISBN 978-0-7156-1030-5).